HEALS vs. CARES vs. Heroes stimulus packages: Key differences

-"Economists and labor market experts also warn that any solution that emerges from the negotiations would take weeks, if not months, to get up and running, risking a potentially catastrophic fiscal cliff for tens of millions of US households," The Hill reported Tuesday.
+"Economists and labor market experts also warn that any solution that emerges from the negotiations would take weeks, if not months, to get up and running, risking a potentially catastrophic fiscal cliff for tens of millions of US households," The Hill cautioned.

-Below, we compare the HEALS, CARES and Heroes Acts to see the key similarities and differences.
-This story updates often.
+Both sides of the aisle concur that a second stimulus payment for qualifying Americans should be part of the final relief bill, but still disagree on enhanced jobless benefits: Democratic leaders want to reinstate the $600 weekly amount that expired on July 31 and object to the GOP's figure of just $200 per week in enhanced benefits.
+However, White House and Senate Republicans have signaled a willingness to meet in the middle.

+Below, we lay out the key similarities and differences between the HEALS act (as proposed), and the CARES and Heroes Acts.
+Check back on this story for updates.

 CARES vs. Heroes vs. HEALS Acts: What's the difference?